winitzki/scall/tutorial/programming_dhall.md

 But the "normal-form-oriented programming" forces each function's code to be inlined and repeated at each call site.
 When this occurs under lambda, an exremely large normal form can be produced.

-Generally, the growth of normal forms happens for two reasons:
+Generally, the growth of normal forms happens in two situations:

 - When `let` expressions are used to define some helper functions repeatedly through other helper functions.
 - When `List/fold` is used with a literal list, or `Natural/fold` is used with a literal `Natural` value, but some other arguments are symbolic.